Weekly COVID-19 deaths rise as cases, hospitalizations remain high

-Lancaster County’s weekly COVID-19 deaths last week reached their highest mark since February, totalling 19 from Sept.
+Lancaster County’s weekly COVID-19 deaths last week reached their highest mark since February, totaling 19 from Sept.
 26 to Oct.
 2, according to the county coroner’s office.

 The county is averaging nearly 2.5 deaths a day as hospitalizations due to the coronavirus continue to hover above 100, according to data from the state Department of Health.
 As of Oct.
 2, 1,128 people in the county have died of the virus since the beginning of the pandemic.